Tension Seeking Resolution (The Law of Polarity)

 And dance with tension seeking resolution.

-Enjoy your weekend, and as always.
+Enjoy your week, and as always.

 To Mastery